verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Velvet whisper of the flesh.
 - [ ] I can eat like they're giving prizes for it.
 - [ ] I'm afraid of the promises I might keep.
+- [ ] A king is a bad enemy, worse friend, and a fatal family relation.